 Clear shots of the engine are hard to get in most places along our route.

 This is the first stop on the Wild West Show they do on every trip.
-At this one the cowboys meet the outlaw and then the fun begins for kids of all ages.
+At this one the cowboys meet the outlaw and then the fun begins for children of all ages.

-The train takes another curve before we arrived at an Army Fort.
-More fun here with the cowboys, army solider, the outlaw and the Indians all get to do their things in this show.
+The train took another curve before we arrived at an Army Fort.
+More fun here with the cowboys, army soldier, the outlaw and the Indians all performing their act in this show.